RolexAlexander/Twisted-Trails/README.md

 ## 5. Documentation <a name="documentation"></a>

 The source code includes detailed comments to explain the functionality of each function, variable, and game state.
-Additionally, a `maze.h` file contains declarations for maze-related functions and structures.
+Additionally, a `src/maze.h` file contains declarations for maze-related functions and structures.

 ## 6. Contributing <a name="contributing"></a>

 Contributions to Twisted Trails are welcome!
-Feel free to submit bug fixes, feature enhancements, or suggestions via pull requests on [GitHub](https://github.com/your-username/twisted-trails).
+Feel free to submit bug fixes, feature enhancements, or suggestions via pull requests on [GitHub](https://github.com/RolexAlexander/Twisted-Trails.git).

 ## 7. License <a name="license"></a>